Connor-Jennings/ANN/README.md

 # Artificial Neural Network

-The structure of the network is as follows:
+The structure of the network is as follows: \n
 -> preprocess 28x28 pixel image
 -> forward propagation
 -> calculate the cost function